-- 1. Each CES implementation is required to create an advertising strategy that follows guidelines outlined in the lead agency's Language Access Plan.
+1. Each CES implementation is required to create an advertising strategy that follows guidelines outlined in the lead agency's Language Access Plan.
 Communities are instructed to use multiple methods to advertise their CES to reach as many people as possible.
 Each implementation is tasked with outreach and engagement of community partners such as CSBs, DCS, faith-based organizations, school systems, and other local stakeholders.
 This plan ensures that all people who need access to homeless resources are aware of the CE process and access points.
-The CoC is currently working on a state-wide CES marketing plan. - 2.
-Recipients and subrecipients of CoC Program and ESG Program-funded projects as well as all participating projects must comply with the nondiscrimination and equal opportunity provisions of Federal civil rights laws as specified at 24 C.F.R.
+The CoC is currently working on a state-wide CES marketing plan.

+2. Recipients and subrecipients of CoC Program and ESG Program-funded projects as well as all participating projects must comply with the nondiscrimination and equal opportunity provisions of Federal civil rights laws as specified at 24 C.F.R.
 5.105(a).
 The GA BoS regional implementation planning groups create grievance polices that is compliant with the requirements.
 Coordinated entry participants must be informed of their right to file a nondiscrimination complaint.
-Access Points must provide participants with a copy of the CES grievance and nondiscrimination policy or clearly display the policy in the assessment area. - 3.
-Allegations of conditions or actions that impede fair housing can be reported to the CoC by individuals, agencies, advocates, or anyone.
+Access Points must provide participants with a copy of the CES grievance and nondiscrimination policy or clearly display the policy in the assessment area.

+3. Allegations of conditions or actions that impede fair housing can be reported to the CoC by individuals, agencies, advocates, or anyone.
 The CoC investigates the allegation and collaborates with our legal team on reaching determination of any violation.
 We then issue a recommendation or required action to an agency to bring them back in compliance.
 We also have a legal representative responsible for investigating any general fair housing complaints.

-10- -10.
+1D-10.
 Advancing Racial Equity in Homelessness-Conducting Assessment.
 NOFO Section V.B.1.q.

 1. Has your CoC conducted a racial disparities assessment in the last 3 years?
 Yes 2.
 Enter the date your CoC conducted its latest assessment for racial disparities.
-08/02/202 1D-1 0a.
-Process for Analyzing Racial Disparities-Identified Racial Disparities in Provision or Outcomes of · 1D-1 0a.
+08/02/2023

+1D-10a.
 Process for Analyzing Racial Disparities-Identified Racial Disparities in Provision or Outcomes of Homeless Assistance.
-1D-1 1D-1 Homeless Assistance.
-1D-1 NOFO Section V.B.1.q.
+NOFO Section V.B.1.q.
+Describe in the field below: your CoC's process for analyzing whether any racial disparities are present in the provision or outcomes of homeless assistance; and 2. what racial disparities your CoC identified in the provision or outcomes of homeless assistance.